csacanam/fanio/README.md

 ## 🛑 The Problem

-The live events industry faces critical structural frictions:
+The live events industry has structural inefficiencies:

-### Ticketing Custody of Money
+### Cash Flow Challenges

-- Ticketing platforms sell tickets and hold money until after the show
+- **Ticketing platforms** hold ticket revenue until after the show
-- Organizers need upfront liquidity for venues, logistics, and artists
+- **Organizers** need upfront capital for venues, deposits, and artist advances
-- To access advances, they must borrow or pay high interest → reduced margins and higher risk
+- **High borrowing costs** reduce margins and increase financial risk

-### High Risk Concentrated on Promoters
+### Risk Concentration

-- Promoters bet capital hoping artists will sell enough tickets
-- If break-even point isn't reached, they lose money
-- Financial risk falls entirely on organizers

-### Fans Without a Voice

-- Fans, the true drivers of demand, cannot express prior interest
+- **Promoters** bear all financial risk if events don't sell out
-- No participation in funding decisions
+- **Fans** have no way to express early interest or participate in funding
+- **Value capture** flows to platforms rather than creators and supporters

+### Limited Fan Engagement

+- Fans are passive consumers rather than active participants
+- No mechanism for early supporters to benefit from event success
-- Passive role in event creation
+- Missed opportunity for community-driven event creation

-**Result:** Promoters run out of cash, fans remain passive, and ticketing platforms capture the value.

 ---